korinVR/HTML5Shooter/README.md

 HTML5 Shooter
 =============
-A shmup example for HTML5 Canvas (experimental and incomplete)
+A shmup example for HTML5 Canvas (experimental and not complete)

-Working demo is on http://framesynthesis.com/games/html5shooter/
+Working demo is on https://framesynthesis.com/games/html5shooter/

 # Build